Scholars Assisting NWHM

 The following historians have worked with NWHM to curate Online Exhibits:

-8. Jeanne Schramm, Collector, Librarian and Co-Founder of the Mobile Women’s History Museum
+8. Jeanne Schramm (Mobile Women’s History Museum), Collector, Librarian and Co-Founder

 In March 2013, NWHM worked with several scholars to present programs to celebrate the Suffrage Centennial:

-1. The Press’s Impact on the Suffrage Movement panel discussion at the National Press Club with Dr. J.D.
+1. The Press’s Impact on the Suffrage Movement panel discussion at the National Press Club in Washington, DC with Dr. J.D.
 Zahniser (independent scholar) and Dr. Rosalyn Terborg-Penn (Morgan State University).

-2. Three Generations Fighting for the Vote panel discussion at the Lisner Auditorium (GWU) on the history of Suffrage with Dr. Kristen Gwinn Becker (independent scholar), Dr. Erin Chapman (GWU) and Dr. J.D.
+2. Three Generations Fighting for the Vote panel discussion at the Lisner Auditorium (GWU) in Washington, DC on the history of Suffrage with Dr. Kristen Gwinn Becker (independent scholar), Dr. Erin Chapman (GWU) and Dr. J.D.
 Zahniser (independent scholar).

-3. First Ladies: Hidden in Plain Sight event at the Arts Club.
+3. First Ladies: Hidden in Plain Sight event at the Arts Club in Washington, DC.
 Journalist Cokie Roberts interviewed Dr. Catherine Allgor (University of California-Riverside) on her recent book about Dolley Madison.